Lonely Planet: Products

 Lonely Planet's online community, the Thorn Tree, was created in 1996.
 It is named for a Naivasha thorn tree (Acacia xanthophloea) that has been used as a message board for the city of Nairobi, Kenya since 1902.
 The tree still exists in the Stanley Hotel, Nairobi.
 In April 2020, the forum was locked and left in read-only mode as part of Lonely Planet temporarily halting business in response to the COVID-19 pandemic.
 In September 2021, the Thorn Tree was shut down.

 In 2009, Lonely Planet began publishing a monthly travel magazine called Lonely Planet Traveller.
-It is available in digital versions for a number of countries.
+It was available in digital versions for a number of countries.
+Publication ceased in April 2020.

 Lonely Planet also had its own television production company, which has produced series such as Globe Trekker, Lonely Planet Six Degrees and Lonely Planet: Roads Less Travelled.
 Toby Amies and Asha Gill (both British TV presenters) took part in Lonely Planet Six Degrees.

 Controversies

 In 1996, in response to a "Visit Myanmar" campaign by the Burmese military government, the Burmese opposition National League for Democracy (NLD) and its leader Aung San Suu Kyi called for a tourism boycott.
 As the publication of Lonely Planet's guidebook to Myanmar (Burma) is seen by some as an encouragement to visit that country, this led to calls for a boycott of Lonely Planet.
-Lonely Planet's view is that it highlights the issues surrounding a visit to the country and that it wants to make sure readers make an informed decision.
-In 2009, the NLD formally dropped its previous stance and now welcomes visitors "who are keen to promote the welfare of the common people".
+Lonely Planet's argued that it highlighted the issues surrounding a visit to the country and that it wanted to help readers make an informed decision.
+In 2009, the NLD changed its stance and stated they welcome visitors "who are keen to promote the welfare of the common people".
+After the 2021 Myanmar coup against the democratically-elected government, Lonely Planet argued that tourists could still visit the country responsibly and not give support to the military dictatorship.

 Lonely Planet popularity in the 21st century means a mention in a Lonely Planet guidebook is likely to inspire large numbers of travellers to that location.
 In 2010, for instance, Lonely Planet was blamed for the rise of what is sometimes referred to as the "Banana Pancake Trail" in Southeast Asia.

 In March 2019, Lonely Planet posted a video on Facebook falsely claiming that the Banaue Rice Terraces in the Philippines were created by the Chinese, leading to criticism.
 The magazine later posted on Twitter in April 2019 that their Facebook video was indeed "misleading" and that they would update the next Philippines book edition but would not scrap current editions that already wrongfully state that the terraces were made by the Chinese.